 We’ve all been there: you screw a hook into the ceiling, hang a plant or a heavy bag, and a week later the whole thing crashes down.
 The problem isn’t your drywall—it’s the hook itself.
 Most cheap hooks bend under load or strip out the threads when you tighten them.
-After a month of testing seven different sets of heavy duty screw hooks in real-world conditions—garage storage, outdoor string lights, hanging planters, and workshop tools—we found a clear winner that can actually handle the weight without drama.
+Across seven different sets of heavy duty screw hooks for garage storage, outdoor string lights, hanging planters, and workshop tools, one clear winner stands out for handling weight without drama.

 If you just want to skip the research, grab the [HIGH-WORKLOAD] 200Lbs 4 Pcs Q-Hanger Hooks M8 with Washer & Safety Buckle—it outshined the rest by a wide margin in pure load capacity and safety features.